izalzl5/izalzl5/README.md

 - 👋 Hi, I’m izal
-- 👀 I’m interested in game UI design
+- 👀 I’m interested in Game Programming Development
 - 🌱 I’m currently learning: C#
 - 📫 How to reach me: izalizzudin18@gmail.com
 - ⚡ Fun fact: there are only 2 genders